1.14 Provisions, Contingent liabilities, Contingent assets and Commitments:

 Initial recognition and measurement Subsequent measurement

-Financial liabilities other than those measured at fair value through profit and loss arc subsequently measured at amortized cost using the effective interest rate method The Company measures all debt instruments at amortised
+Financial liabilities other than those measured at fair value through profit and loss are subsequently measured at amortized cost using the effective interest rate method.
+The Company measures all debt instruments at amortised.

-Financial liabilities earned at fair value through profit or loss arc measured at fair value with all changes in fair value recognized in Profit and Loss De-recognition.
+Financial liabilities carried at fair value through profit or loss are measured at fair value with all changes in fair value recognized in Profit and Loss.
+De-recognition.

 A financial liability is derecognized when the obligation specified in the contract is discharged, cancelled or expires.